 In EYFS, pupils learn about the history of themselves from a baby, significant events leading up to present times.
 They will learn to retell past events in their lifetime in the correct order.
 This will all link to RE teaching, following on from Jesus being a baby, learning about his childhood and his journey to become an adult.

 In KS1, pupils are introduced to learning about changes in living memory and beyond living memory, by learning about the lives of significant people of the past, understand the methods of historical enquiry and beginning to ask and answer questions about the past.

 In Lower KS2, pupils learn about the history of Britain from the Stone Age to Romans creating knowledge of lives, experiences and methods that changed our world today.
-Along with exploring ancient times such as the Egyptians and Greeks.
+In contrast children will learn about a non-European society such as the Mayans along with exploring ancient times such as the Egyptians.